asdf-format/asdf/docs/asdf/features.rst

 can not be serialized by the built-in extension.

-In order for a particular custom type to be serialized, a special class called a "tag type" must be implemented.
+In order for a particular custom type to be serialized, a special class called a "tag type" (or "tag" for short) must be implemented.
 Each tag type defines how the corresponding custom type will be serialized and deserialized.
 More details on how tag types are implemented can be found in :ref:`extensions`.
+Users should never have to refer to tag implementations directly; they simply enable ASDF to recognize and process custom types.

-In addition, each custom type must have a corresponding schema, which is used for validation.
+In addition to tag types, each custom type must have a corresponding schema, which is used for validation.
 The definition of the schema is closely tied to the definition of the tag type.
 More details on schema validation can be found in :ref:`schema_validation`.

 Extensions
 ----------